 There is also growing recognition that the understanding of price stickiness can be improved by examining pricing behaviour at the micro level, where pricing decisions are actually made.
-Individual information on price setting allows determining to which extent the assumptions used in deriving theoretical models are actually realistic, which helps discriminate among competing models.
-Micro evidence is also an aid in solving problems of observational equivalence that are sometimes present in the analysis of aggregate time-series data.
-For instance, as is well known, the popular Calvo (1983) pricing model can be distinguished from the quadratic adjustment model of Rotemberg (1982) on the basis of micro data.
+Individual information on price setting allows determining to which extent the assumptions used in deriving theoretical models are actually realistic, which helps refine modelling strategies.
+Micro evidence is also an aid in solving problems of observational equivalence that are sometimes present in the analysis of aggregate timeseries data.
+For instance, as is well known, the popular Calvo (1983) pricing model which implies intermittent price changes-can be distinguished from the quadratic adjustment model of Rotemberg (1982)-which implies continuous price adjustment on the basis of micro data.

 Empirical evidence on pricing policies at the microeconomic level had remained quite limited until recent years.
 Indeed, most quantitative studies with individual price data were quite partial and focussed on very specific products.
 Fortunately, a large and growing body of empirical research aimed at improving the understanding of the characteristics of the inflation process is now available.
-Following Bils and Klenow (2004), numerous authors have analysed datasets of the individual prices that are used to compute consumer price indices (CPIs) and producer price indices (PPIs), mostly within the context of the Eurosystem Inflation Persistence Network (IPN).
+Following Bils and Klenow (2004), numerous authors have analysed datasets of the individual prices that are used to compute consumer price indices (CPIs) and producer price indices (PPIs), mostly within the context of the Eurosystem Inflation Persistence Network1 (IPN).
 Following Blinder (1991), a significant number of central banks have conducted surveys on price setting behaviour, including those participating in the IPN.

-The aim of this paper is to survey recent work on micro price data, focussing on those aspects related to the conformity of assumptions used in pricing models put forward in the literature.
+The aim of this paper is to survey recent empirical research on micro price data, focussing on those aspects related to the conformity of assumptions used in pricing models put forward in the literature.
 After this introduction, the remainder of this paper is organised as follows.
 Section 2 discusses the main features of micro CPI and PPI datasets, as well as survey data.
-Section 3 presents the main micro implications of 25 pricing models.
-Sections 4 and 5 refer to the analysis of frequencies and hazard rates of price adjustment and section 6 to heterogeneity in the frequency
+Section 3 presents the key micro implications of 25 pricing models.
+Sections 4 and 5 refer to the analysis of frequencies and hazard rates of price adjustment and section 6 to heterogeneity in the frequency of price change.
+Sections 7 and 8 are devoted to assessing the relevance of time dependent and forward looking behaviour.
+The paper ends with a section of concluding remarks.

-&lt;sup>3 For an overview of IPN results on micro data, see Álvarez et al. (2006).
+1 For an overview of IPN results on micro data, see Álvarez et al. (2006).
 More detailed IPN summaries on individual consumer prices are provided in Dhyne et al. (2006) and Sabbatini et al. (2007), which also consider producer price data.
 Vermeulen et al. (2007) summarises producer price data, whereas Fabiani et al. (2006) and the book by Fabiani et al. (2007) give an overview of results on survey data in the euro area and Lünnemann and Mathä (2007) compare survey results in the euro area with those in other countries.
 Angeloni et al. (2006) and Gaspar et al. (2007) discuss the implications of micro IPN findings for macroeconomic modelling and the design of monetary policy.